quatico-solutions/magellan/README.md

 ### 4.2 Annotate greetMe as a service

-Update the greetMe function in `src/services/greet-me.ts` and annotate it as a service.
+Update function `greetMe` in `src/services/greet-me.ts` and annotate it as a service.

 ```diff
 +// @service()